revoltez/Dell-G15-Controller/README.md

 **Use at your own risk.**

 ## Installation
-You can install [from the AUR](https://aur.archlinux.org/packages/dell-g15-controller) if on Arch Linux.
-For dependencies, see the AUR link.

 Otherwise, no installation necessary, besides installing python dependencies, and creating the udev rule ```/etc/udev/rules.d/00-aw-elc.rules```, and rebooting.
 Make sure the user is part of the ```plugdev``` group.
 Alternatively, run the script as root (not recommended).